Noeda/sst/README.md

 with telemetry or some other user-hostile code), or they are not hostile programs to begin with.

-Future improvements to this script might be about adding features to help with *observability* rather than sandboxing.
-Landlock itself has some amount of "audit features" but I have not studied them as of writing this section right now, or if it makes sense to put such features into this script specifically.
+Future improvements to `sst` might be about adding features to help with *observability* rather than sandboxing.
+Landlock itself has some amount of "audit features" but I have not studied them as of writing this section right now, or if it makes sense to put such features into `sst` specifically.

 ### Filesystem sandboxing may be overly restrictive.